adelphi-ed-tech/au-courses/courses/open-ed.md

 * begin with (~15 minutes) of initial free writing/journaling related to the texts, some participants read their entries
 * formulate open questions that address a large issue in the text, frame the questions with specific quotations from the works we're studying
-* distribute questions to small groups or pairs, and have them work independently on discussion the works. share with full group after certain time
+* distribute questions to small groups or pairs, and have them work independently on discussion the works. visit the groups while they are discussing the text and join their discussion. share with full group after certain time.
-* ask each participant to read a line or two that they think is interesting or worth discussing
+* ask each participant to read a line or two that they think is interesting or worth discussing; follow the discussion from there
 * ask participants to write down one or two questions or insights that they have about the works. build a discussion around these.

-Here are some things to avoid, which I've noticed as common errors in student led (and instructor led) seminars:
+Here are some things to avoid:

-* boring your audience with a poor lecture or presentation
+* boring your audience with a poorly organized lecture (especially easy to do with a PPT in the "book report" style)
-* asking yes or no questions: "Do you agree that Ivan Illich didn't like schools?"
+* asking yes or no questions: "Does Ivan Illich like schools?"
 * allowing the discussion to drift too far from the texts/subject being discussed
 * misjudging the time it will take to discuss something
 * allowing a few voices to dominate the conversation